 Category Qualification Legislative Reference 1.
+Information relating to a particular individual Exempt information if and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in Paragraph 12 of Schedule 12A to the Local Government Act 1972

+T 1 1 1 1 1

+disclosing the

+information.
+D 1 40

+2. Information which is Exempt information if and Paragraph 13

+likely to reveal the so long as, in all the of Schedule

+identity of an individual circumstances of the 12A to the

+case, the public interest Local

+in maintaining the Government

+exemption outweighs the Act 1972

+public interest in

+disclosing the

+3. Information relating to information.
+Daragraph 14

+ა.
+Information relating to the financial or business Exempt information if and Paragraph 14 of Schedule

+affairs of any particular so long as, in all the circumstances of the 12A to the

+, , , case, the public interest Local

+person (including the CJC) in maintaining the Government

+(330) exemption outweighs the Act 1972

+Note: 'financial or public interest in 7.00 1072

+business affairs' disclosing the

+includes contemplated, information.

+as well as past or

+current, activities Information falling within

+, paragraph 3 is not

+exempt information by

+virtue of that paragraph if

+it is required to be

+registered under:

+(a) the Companies Acts

+(as defined in

+Section 2 of the

+Companies Act 2006)

+(b) the Friendly Societies

+Act 1974

+(c) the Friendly Societies

+Act 1992

+(d) the Industrial and

+Provident Societies

+Acts 1965 to 1978

+(e) the Building Societies

+Act 1986 (f) the Charities Act 2011

+4. Information relating to Exempt information if and Paragraph 15

+4. any consultations or so long as, in all the of Schedule

+negotiations, or circumstances of the 12A to the

+contemplated case, the public interest Local

+consultations or in maintaining the

+221124114110110 01 aa.iiiig aio I

-Information relating to a particular individual Exempt information if and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in Paragraph 12 of Schedule 12A to the Local Government Act 1972 disclosing the information.2.Information which is likely to reveal theExempt information if an so long as, in all the 2.
-Information which is Exempt information if an identity of an individual circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information. of Schedule 12A to the Local Government Information relating to the financial or business affairs of any particular person (including the CJC) Note: 'financial or business affairs' includes contemplated, as well as past or current, activities Information falling within paragraph 3 is not exempt information by virtue of that paragraph 1 is required to be registered under: (a) the Companies Acts (as defined in Section 2 of the Companies Act 2006) (b) the Friendly Societie Act 1974 (c) the Friendly Societie Act 1992 (d) the Industrial and Provident Societies Acts 1965 to 1978 (e) the Building Societie Act 1986 (f) the Charities Act 2015 of Schedule 12A to the Local Government Act 1972 f f s s 4.
-Information relating to Exempt information if an 4.
-Information relating to Exempt mormation in an any consultations or so long as, in all the negotiations, or circumstances of the contemplated case, the public interest d Paragraph 15 of Schedule 12A to the Local consultations or in maintaining the negotiations, in exemption outweighs the Government connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority public interest in disclosing the information.
-Act 1972 Note: 'Labour relations matters' are as specified in paragraphs (a) to (g) of Section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992, i.e. matters which may be the subject of a trade dispute 5.
+negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and exemption outweighs the public interest in disclosing the information.
+Government Act 1972 employees of, or office holders under, the authority Note: 'Labour relations matters' are as specified in paragraphs (a) to (g) of Section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992, i.e. matters which may be the subject of a trade dispute 5.
 Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings Paragraph 16 of Schedule 12A to the Local Government Act 1972 6.
 Information which reveals that the authority proposes: (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment Exempt information if and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 17 of Schedule 12A to the Local Government Act 1972 7.
 Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime Exempt information if and so long as, in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information Paragraph 18 of Schedule 12A to the Local Government Act 1972